GitOP/RS-TS-TEST/README.md

 - A **DigitalOcean VPC** (`10.10.10.0/24`) in `nyc3`
 - An **internal droplet** reachable only inside the VPC
 - A **Tailscale subnet router** in the same VPC that **advertises the VPC subnet**
-- An **external droplet** in `tor1` for connectivity tests
+- A secong Tailscale node **external droplet** registered to the same tailnet `tor1` for connectivity tests
-- A **Tailscale ACL** policy applied from `acl.hujson.tftpl`
+- A **Tailscale ACL** policy generated dynamically by terraform from `acl.hujson.tftpl`
-- Shared **Tailscale preferences** and **tags** declared as Terraform locals for consistency across all nodes
+- Shared **Tailscale tags** declared as Terraform locals for consistency across all nodes
 - All Tailscale nodes are configured to launch the **ts-ssh server** but only the **external droplet** is enabled via **ts-ssh-enabled** tag

-> Reusing and adapting patterns from the official [Tailscale IaC examples](https://github.com/tailscale-dev/examples-infrastructure-as-code): provider version pinning, variable parameterization, `cloud-init` bootstrap, reusable locals, and useful outputs.
+> Reusing and adapting patterns from the official [Tailscale IaC examples](https://github.com/tailscale-dev/examples-infrastructure-as-code)

 ## Prerequisites